Emergency room off Las Vegas Strip makes waves with new business model

 Frazier said he sensed “an element of jealousy in their complaints, as we have never before elsewhere in the country seen medical providers be so vocal in trying to ‘protect’ the patients of a competing provider.”

-Frazier said there was “a smidgen of truth” in the statement that, as an out-of-network facility, patients could be left on the hook for their medical costs.
-But he said that was rare, adding that insurers were sometimes reluctant to contract with hospitals unaffiliated with chains.
+Frazier said there is “a smidgen of truth” in the statement that because Elite is an out-of-network facility, its patients could be left on the hook for their medical costs.
+But he said that is rare, adding that insurers are sometimes reluctant to contract with hospitals unaffiliated with chains.

 Getting legislators on board